iqan/raspberrypi_work/README.md

 * CAUTION: In this, I have used negative logic.

 ### GPIO_clear.py
-* Reset all GPIOs used in codes (turning off all LEDs)
+* Reset all GPIOs used in codes

 #Dev
 **_Iqan Shaikh_**